Answers · Cost of living

 Quick note before the visa numbers: this is general information from the ground, not legal advice — always confirm specifics with the Bureau of Immigration or a licensed professional.

 Americans arrive visa-free and extend in-country.
-Month-by-month extensions average about $49 a month in fees; the smarter route for stayers is the six-month Long-Stay Visitor Visa Extension at ₱13,900 ($226 — about $38 a month), plus a one-time ACR I-Card — the Alien Certificate of Registration ID (~₱3,500) (GuidePH).
+Month-by-month extensions average about $49 a month in fees; the smarter route for stayers is the six-month Long-Stay Visitor Visa Extension at about ₱11,500 for Americans ($187 — about $31 a month; the ₱13,900 figure you see elsewhere is the rate for visa-required nationalities), plus a one-time ACR I-Card — the Alien Certificate of Registration ID (~₱3,500) (GuidePH).
 The SRRV — the Special Resident Retiree's Visa, the Philippines' retirement visa — now requires a $15,000 bank deposit for pensioners 50 and older with at least $800 a month in pension income, or $30,000 without a pension, under the rules in force since September 2025 (SRRV 2026 summary).
-Which route fits you is its own question — we walk through it in SRRV or tourist visa.
+Which route fits you is its own question — we walk through both, side by side, in the visa chapter of the Blueprint.

 The Cebu Retiree team — we live in Cebu and update this page when prices change.
 Last checked: July 4, 2026.
 Spotted a price that moved?
 Tell us — a real person reads it.